 The National Agricultural Technology Project (NATP)

-introducing major changes in the Agricultural Research and Extension systems of the country,
+The National Agricultural Technology Project (NATP) is a dynamic instrument ofintroducing major changes in the Agricultural Research and Extension systems of the country,

 besides developing their capabilities to meet future challenges.
 The project was initiated by